-Affected Resources and Environmental Consequences of the Selected Action Would a special permit benefit the public?
+1) Affected Resources and Environmental Consequences of the Selected Action

+Will a special permit benefit the public?
 If so, please explain how.

-Allowing CIG to avoid pipeline replacement while requiring compliance with special permit conditions including IM has fewer environmental impacts, including decreased GHG emissions.
-To replace a pipeline, CIG would need to blowdown the entirety of a segment of pipe between two (2) isolating valves (approximately 10 to 15 miles) in order to replace any small portion of pipe (i.e., 200 feet) in that segment.
-In a blowdown, the operator can and should take steps to reduce the amount of methane released to the atmosphere by reducing pressure in the segment, but it is unlikely that it would avoid all emissions.
-Blowdown emissions vary depending upon the diameter of the pipeline, operating pressure, and mitigation.
-Further, grant of the special permit will result in the avoidance of impacts to right of way vegetation, soils, and possibly waterways due to approximately 0.2 miles of excavation to replace pipe.
-CIG will avoid disturbing the right of way of property owners except for the additional inspections that may be required to satisfy the conditions of the special permit, such as those related to the IM program for HCAs, additional SCC verification digs, and potential anomaly evaluations/repairs.
+Allowing TGP to avoid pipeline replacement while requiring compliance with special permit conditions including IM has fewer environmental impacts, including decreased Greenhouse Gas (GHG) emissions.
+To replace a pipeline, TGP would need to blowdown the entirety of a segment of pipe between two (2) isolating valves (approximately 10 to 15 miles) in order to replace any small portion of pipe (i.e., 200 feet) in that segment.
+In a blowdown, the operator releases to atmosphere the entire contents (pure natural gas) of the pipeline.
+These blowdown emissions vary depending upon the diameter of the pipeline and operating pressure.
+Further, grant of the special permit will allow TGP to avoid impact to right of way vegetation, soils, and possibly waterways due to approximately 1.050 miles of excavation to replace pipe.
+TGP will avoid disturbing the right of way of property owners except for the additional inspections that may be required to satisfy the conditions of the special permit such as those related to the IM Program for HCAs, additional SCC verification digs, and potential anomaly evaluations/repairs.